What is Artificial Intelligence? Your Ultimate Guide

 1

-AI systems begin by collecting vast amounts of data.
-This raw data is then cleaned, organized, and transformed into a format suitable for algorithmic processing.
+AI systems require vast amounts of data to learn.
+This data is collected, cleaned, and organized to be suitable for training models.

 2